-6.10.
-The scale of development in the West Precinct will be significantly lower than the general scale of development in the East Precinct.

-- 6.11.
-Development in Mixed Use Areas 2 within the West Precinct will not exceed 50 metres in height including the mechanical penthouse and all projections, with the exception of an exit stair for roof access and the elevator overrun. - 6.12.
-Notwithstanding policy 6.11 above, development with frontage on Bathurst Street will not exceed 55 metres in height, including the mechanical penthouse and all projections, with the exception of an exit stair for roof access and the elevator overrun. - 6.13.
-Base buildings will be set back from adjacent properties to provide separation distances between buildings that protect access to natural light, sky view and privacy.
-Reduced setbacks may be considered if: - 6.13.1. a public laneway is located between the subject site and adjacent properties; - 6.13.2. the proposed building will not include windows on the elevations facing adjacent properties; and/or - 6.13.3. the adjacent buildings do not contain windows on the elevations facing the subject site. - 6.14.
-Above the base building, development will include stepbacks from adjacent properties to provide separation distances between buildings that protect access to light, view and privacy.
-A minimum stepback of 5.5 metres will be provided from any property line that is not adjacent to a public street or public lane.
-Where a property line is adjacent to a public lane, a minimum stepback of 5.5 metres will be provided from the centre line of the lane.
+- 6.10.
+The height of development in the West Precinct will be significantly lower than the general height of development in the East Precinct. - 6.11.
+Development in Mixed Use Areas 2 within the West Precinct will generally not exceed 50 metres in height. - 6.12.
+Notwithstanding policy 6.11 above: - 6.12.1. development with frontage on Bathurst Street will generally not exceed 55 metres in height. - 6.12.2. minor increases to height in the West Precinct may be considered on larger and/or deeper sites that provide for significant stepbacks and/or significant heritage conservation through the form of full or near full building retention. - 6.13.
+To achieve a consistent streetwall condition, new buildings may be located on the property line unless, - 6.13.1. the proposed building will include windows on the elevations facing adjacent properties; and - 6.13.2. the adjacent buildings contain windows on the elevations facing the subject site. - 6.14.
+Above the streetwall, development will include stepbacks from adjacent properties, where required, to provide separation distances between buildings that protect access to light, view and privacy.
+In such cases, a stepback of generally 5.5 metres will be provided from any property line that is not adjacent to a public street or public lane.
+Where a property line is adjacent to a public lane, a stepback of generally 5.5 metres will be provided from the centre line of the lane.